To anyone with “molechondria,” the question of how long it takes for a normal mole to develop is often on their mind.

 Growth Cycle of the Common Skin Mole

-“We don’t really have a way to determine when the process of a mole starts, since we can only detect it once it becomes visible to the naked eye,” says Caroline A. Chang, MD, clinical assistant professor of dermatology at Alpert Medical School of Brown University, and a board certified cosmetic and medical dermatologist with Dermatology Professionals, Inc.
+“We don’t really have a way to determine when the process of a mole starts, since we can only detect it once it becomes visible to the naked eye,” says Caroline A. Chang, MD, a board certified dermatologist and founder of the Rhode Island Dermatology Institute.

 Dr. Chang continues, “Once the mole appears on the skin, it should not grow or change significantly in size.”

 If a mole appears larger than usual, this doesn’t always mean it has grown—i.e., more pigmented cells.